Kieranator5050/ember-js-learning/offical-guide/README.md

 - Finished Guide Website Repo - https://github.com/ember-learn/super-rentals/tree/super-rentals-tutorial-output

 # Notes
+- The `application.hbs` template is the base template that runs for all routes.

 ## Routing
 - Define routes in `router.js`.
 A route name maps to a template name.